 How much money did Chopin make with his compositions?

 If composers like Chopin were alive today they would certainly be making a lot of money, but that was not always the case in their lifetime.
-Chopin's letters give us a sneak peek into his finances and how much he actually made.
+Chopin's letters help us answer the question "was Chopin rich?"

 Frédéric Chopin is, arguably, one of the most recorded, performed and written about classical pianists of all time.
 It is hard to find a concert hall today that does not feature his music all throughout its season.
 Chopin stands out in an era full of giants such as Brahms, Liszt, Mendelssohn, and others.
 If alive today, the polish composer would undoubtedly be wealthy and his compositions worth a lot of money.

 But was it always like this?
+Was Chopin actually rich while he was alive?
 We read through many of his letters searching for clues about how much money he was being paid for his compositions and what kind of lifestyle he probably had.
 The events that follow are based on two letters Chopin wrote to Julian Fontana, a polish pianist and close friend, while in Mallorca in early 1839.

 Two letters from Mallorca